-How managed 2 Receipts are closely monitored on a monthly basis and deanery treasurers are supported by diocesan staff and the Diocesan Deanery Finance Committee to understand the budgets and why regular payment of the parish share is preferable.
+Key risks How managed Parish share: Parish share accounts for around 53% of the diocese's general income therefore any reduction in this can have significant impact on the future finances and the ability to deliver mission longer term and support the growth of parishes.
+Receipts are closely monitored on a monthly basis and deanery treasurers are supported by diocesan staff and the Diocesan Deanery Finance Committee to understand the budgets and why regular payment of the parish share is preferable.
 Parishes are assisted to promote the Parish Giving Scheme to aid income generation and enable them to allocate resources to the payment of the parish share.
 We have also supported the roll out of digital giving devices across the diocese during 2023.
 Diocesan finances are reviewed monthly by Bishop's Staff Team, Audit Committee and Bishop's Council to ensure the impact of any shortfall in parish share payments can be identified on a timely basis.
 A parish share review is under way to ensure that the allocation of share reflects a fair and equitable method across the diocese.
-5 Recruitment procedures are in place to ensure that all those employed have the sufficient skills and training to undertake their roles.
-Parishes and archdeacons will be kept up to date with any changes in the recruitment of clergy.
+People: The clergy and lay staff employed by the diocese are critical to the ability to meet the diocesan mission.
+If the staff teams and clergy are not adequately supported then they will be unable to meet the needs of the parishes and the wider needs of the Recruitment procedures are in place to ensure that all those employed have the sufficient skills and training to undertake their roles.
+Parishes and archdeacons will be kept up to date with any changes in the recruitment of clergy. communities we serve.
+There is a risk of parishes feeling unsupported when clergy vacancies occur.
 An induction programme is in place for staff joining the diocese and the HR advisory Board which has been formed during 2023 will take on responsibility for ensuring that HR policies are kept up to date and remain relevant.
+Funding: The diocese receives significant grant funding from National Church and other sources which underpins operations.
+Any reduction in these grants places additional reliance on parish share and use of reserves to meet any shortfall.
 Key members of staff maintain open communication with funders to ensure that they can feed in to any consultations around changes to funding and access any additional grants as and when they become available.
 During 2023 we participated in the national review of diocesan finances to feed in the financial challenges faced locally and provide opportunity to help shape future national funding.